 Jumping to Baku again.
 This is me happy posing with beautiful pieces of art and carpets for sale in Baku’s Old City.

-A historic palace of Shirvanshahs in Baku’s Old City.
+A historic palace of the Shirvanshahs in Baku’s Old City.

 For sale.
 Beautiful, colorful, very traditional.
 Baku.